 We'll have to wait a bit until there's content news to be shared, but until then there's the 6.2 Game Update, which improves graphs in the statistics menu and improves the chance of obtaining the Relics of the Expedition item by adding it to the Inuit trader.

-If you're interested in the tech side of things, specifically how Blue Byte made Anno 1800 run better than any of its predecessors, you can do so on the dev's lengthy recounting of the process .
+If you're interested in the tech side of things, specifically how Blue Byte made Anno 1800 run better than any of its predecessors, you can do so on the dev's lengthy .
 It's actually quite impressive how their attention to detail and tireless testing ultimately produced a smooth experience on slower machines, while retaining a gloriously gorgeous one on faster ones.